sanctumos/broca/broca-2-plan.md

+# Broca 2 Refactoring Plan (v0.9.0)

+## Project Overview
+This plan outlines the refactoring of Broca 2 to a CLI-first architecture with a plugin system.

 1) [x] create a broca2/ folder
 2) [ ] copy all async loop functionality from broca 1 to broca 2
    a) [x] Core Components to Migrate: